Ship prompts and Agent Skillsthat hold up in production.

 Keys are encrypted per organization.
 Never logged, never sent to a client, never used outside the workflows you trigger.

-One editor, three providers.
-Draft once, run against Anthropic, OpenAI, or Google.
-Switch the model, not the tool.
+Draft once, run on Anthropic, OpenAI, or Google.
+Switch the model from a menu, not a migration.

-- The full AI pair: critique, improve, rewrite, brainstorm, compare.
+- The full AI pair on both artifacts: brainstorm, critique, improve, rewrite, compare, convert.

 - Every provider, one editor, BYOK.

-- Public API and TypeScript SDK when you are ready to ship.
+- Public API and TypeScript SDK for prompts and Skills when you're ready to ship.

 - Org workspaces with owner, admin, and member roles.

-- Shared fragments and versioned libraries, reviewed like code.
+- Shared prompt and Skill libraries with versions, reviewed like code.

-- Evaluation suites the whole team can run and see.
+- Create and run evaluation suites and Behavioral Evals the whole team can see.

 - SAML SSO and custom tier controls on Enterprise.